JinZgitH/spreetail/README.md

 # Spreetail Sample Command Line App: Multivalue String Dictionary

-This is command line app written in Java
+## Summary
+The Multi-Value Dictionary app is a command line application that stores a multivalue dictionary in memory.
+All keys and members are strings.

 ## Main APIs:
 1. `Keys`: Returns all the keys in the dictionary.
 Order is not guaranteed.